INJURED DUE TO A MOTORCYCLE ACCIDENT?

 You file a liability insurance claim with the carrier for the at-fault party, i.e. the operator of the motor vehicle that hit you.

-What claims are First-Party in a motorcycle accident injury?
+What First-Party claims are involved in motorcycle accident injuries?

-First-party insurance claims are those filed with your own insurance company and/or the insurance company for the owner of the vehicle you were operating.
-They could include:
+First-party insurance claims refer to claims filed directly with your own insurance company or the insurance company of the vehicle owner.
+These claims may include:

-- UIM Claims (underinsured motorist claims): To recover UIM damages you will first need to obtain a policy-limits offer from the at-fault party’s insurance carrier.
-You are entitled to this coverage in the amount of $30,000.00 unless your insurance can produce a signed document showing you waived this coverage.
-(Remember: You must get permission from your insurance company to accept a policy limits settlement offer from the liability carrier.
-Failure to do so could result in a denial of coverage under your own policy of insurance);
+To recover UIM damages, you must first obtain a policy-limits offer (or sometimes a near policy limits offer) from the insurance carrier of the at-fault party.
+You are entitled to this coverage in the amount of $30,000.00 unless the first-party carrier can produce a signed rejection of said coverage.
+(Remember: You need permission from your insurance company to accept a policy limits settlement offer from the liability carrier; failing to do so could result in denial of coverage under your own policy.)

-- UM Claims: A UM claim is also known as an uninsured motorist claim.
-This coverage is applicable if the person that hit you did not carry insurance as required by law.
-(Remember: If you were involved in a “hit-and-run” it is imperative that the at-fault party made actual physical contact with your motorcycle or person – otherwise coverage will likely be denied.
-In the context of a liability claim, however, no actual physical contact is necessary.
-If a driver came into your lane, for example, and you laid your bike down to avoid being hit you could still pursue the negligent driver for damages).
+A UM claim, also known as an uninsured motorist claim, comes into play if the person who hit you did not have the required insurance mandated by law.
+(Note: In the case of a “hit-and-run” situation, it is crucial that the at-fault party made actual physical contact with your motorcycle or person if the at-fault vehicle is unknown or unidentified; otherwise, coverage is likely to be denied.
+In the context of a liability claim, however, no physical contact is necessary.
+For example, if a driver veered into your lane and you had to lay your bike down to avoid a collision, you can still pursue damages against the negligent driver.)

-What are the minimum liability limits involved in a Dallas motorcycle accident injury claim?
+What are the minimum liability limits in a Dallas motorcycle accident case?

-Texas law requires motorists to carry at least $30,000 per person / $60,000 per accident liability limits.
-Many times the at-fault vehicle will have significantly higher coverage limits of $250,000 per person / $500,000 per accident or higher.
+In Texas, motorists must carry at least $30,000 per person / $60,000 per accident bodily injury liability limits.
+It is not uncommon, however, for the at-fault vehicle to possess significantly higher coverage limits of $250,000 per person / $500,000 per accident or higher.

-Example: If you and a passenger were both injured in the same motorcycle collision and the at-fault driver’s policy limits are $30,000 per person / $60,000 per accident the most you or your passenger could get a piece under the insurance policy is $30,000 and the most the liability carrier would have to pay out in total is $60,000 – even if, for example, one of you broke several bones in the wreck.
+For instance, if both you and a passenger sustain injuries in the same motorcycle collision and the at-fault driver’s policy limits are $30,000 per person / $60,000 per accident, the insurance policy would only provide a maximum of $30,000 to each individual and a total payout of $60,000 for the liability carrier.
+This limit applies even if, for example, one of you suffered multiple bone fractures in the accident.